ucfcbb/GINClus/README.md

 # GINClus: RNA structural motif clustering using graph isomorphism network
 ###### Authors: Created by Nabila Shahnaz Khan in collaboration with Md Mahfuzur Rahaman and Shaojie Zhang
 GINClus source code is implemented using __Python 3.8.10__ and can be executed in __64-bit Linux__ machine.
 It is compatible with __Python 3.8.10-3.11.10__.
 For given RNA motif and motif candidate locations from PDB, GINClus generates the graph representation for each motif/motif candidate.
 Then, it generates motif subclusters based on their structural (base interaction and 3D structure) similarity.
-It can also generate side-by-side and superimposed images of motifs for each subcluster (optional).
+It can also generate side-by-side and superimposed images of motifs for each subcluster along with Q-score (optional).